Skip to Content

 The Second Breakfast and Evening Banquet tours allow you to explore Hobbiton outside of normal hours, but if you’d rather just take the standard tour, we recommend booking either the first or the last outing of the day.
 These usually happen at 9 am and 3 pm, respectively.

 Visiting Hobbiton during winter can also help you to avoid the crowds, as it’s less busy during this time.
-New Zealand is in the Southern Hemisphere, so winter is from June to August.
+Because it’s in the Southern Hemisphere, winter in New Zealand is from June to August.
 The weather is still mild during winter in Waikato, so this can be a really good time to visit.

 Related Read: Learn all about the best times to visit New Zealand.